 157 West Grand Ave., Chicago, IL

-Veterinary clinic: The Anti-Cruelty Society operates a low-income clinic for people who may not otherwise be able to afford proper veterinary care.
+Veterinary clinic: The Anti-Cruelty Society operates a low-cost veterinary clinic for people who may not otherwise be able to afford proper veterinary care.
+Services include spay/neuter surgeries.
 Please call (312) 644-8338, ext.
 350 or 351, to speak with a clinic receptionist for details on services and qualification criteria.
 Learn more >

 1997 North Clybourn Ave., Chicago, IL